Cozy Peach Kitchen

 As the tofu marinates, it takes on the flavor of the BBQ sauce.
 Marinate the tofu for at least 30 minutes and up to 24 hours.

-Heat a cast-iron over medium-high heat.
+Heat a cast iron skillet over medium-high heat.
 Add olive oil or any neutral oil, like canola or vegetable oil.

-Cubes of tofu sauteeing a large cast iron skillet.
+Triangles of tofu cooking in a cast iron skillet.

 Once hot, add the cubes of tofu without the marinade.
 Don't add the tofu until the pan is completely hot or it might stick.
 A regular skillet can also be used for this.